 How do I Prevent Opportunistic Infections?

 The best way to prevent any infection is through knowledge and understanding.
-Since opportunistic infections are most often found in those that suffer from weakened immune systems due to things like HIV, taking medication and prescribing to appropriate medical treatment as recommended can drastically decrease the chances people will develop them.
+Since opportunistic infections are most often found in those that suffer from weakened immune systems due to infections like HIV, taking prescribed medications and adhering to appropriate medical treatment as recommended can drastically decrease the chances people will develop them.

-Talk to your health care provider about opportunistic infections!
-On top of proper medical treatment, there are other additional avenues.
+Talk to your health care provider about opportunistic infections.
+On top of proper medical treatment, there are other additional avenues that help lessen your chances, such as:

-- Practice safe sex, preventing exposure to other sexually transmitted infections. diseases.
+- Practice safe sex, prevent exposure to other sexually transmitted infections. diseases.

 - Know the sexual history of any partners you may have.